Extracting Affect Aggregates from Longitudinal Social Media Data with Temporal Adapters for Large Language Models

-We select the base pretrained version (i.e., not instruction tuned) of a high-performing and openly available model, Llama 3 8B~\cite{aimeta_llama_2024}, to fine-tune the model on plain text data.
-We fine-tune \textit{Temporal Adapters} with the \textit{causal language modeling} objective, i.e. predicting next tokens, as shown in Figure~\ref{fig:lora_adapters}.
 Adapters are a parameter-efficient approach to fine-tuning LLMs that allows researchers to easily swap model properties~\cite{pfeiffer_modular_2023}.
-LoRA adapters~\cite{hu_lora_2021} add rank-decomposition matrices to each layer of the transformer architecture.
-When fine-tuning an LLM with LoRA adapters, all original model weights are frozen and only the added weights are trained.
+All types of adapters typically add a very small fraction of additional parameters to a language model with the goal to only train these parameters while keeping the original model weights frozen.
+This drastically improves training efficiency with little to no loss in training performance, as only relevant parts of the a model can be targeted during training.
+While many specific implementations of adapters have been proposed, LoRA adapters~\cite{hu_lora_2021} have evolved to be one of the most popular types.
+They add rank-decomposition matrices to each layer of the transformer architecture.
 We train LoRA adapters of rank $128$ as a compromise between fine-tuning efficiency and training quality.
 This is twice the amount of parameters as the authors of the original LoRA paper considered necessary~\cite{hu_lora_2021}, but still only $0.67\%$ of the weights that would be trained when fully fine-tuning the model.